jiminliang/jiminliang.github.io/content/highlights-mia/001-muscle/index.md

 #   focal_point: 'top'
 ---

-We developed deep learning methods for quantitative muscle atrophy evaluation using ultrasound images.
+We are developing deep learning methods for quantitative muscle atrophy evaluation using ultrasound images.

 <!--more-->